cole martin tregaskis

 Incorporating: R Hutchings Optometrists P Ringe Optometrists

 · It has always been recommended to obtain spectacles from the practice that carries out the eye examination.
-At the present time, this is essential to avoid visiting two establishments, which increases the risk of spreading COVID-19.
+At the present time, this is especially important to avoid visiting two establishments.
 Nearly all our patients obtain their spectacles at our practice.
 In the unlikely event that you would like to purchase spectacles elsewhere, you should attend that practice for your eye examination.

 · We have state-of-the-art scanning equipment (OCT) which provides a superior view of structures at the back of the eye and can shorten the amount of time we need to spend working in very close proximity to the patient.
 For those patients who can cope with the stairs, we recommend OCT scans as standard at the present time and the fees and charges for this are explained on the Eyecare page of this website.